Mettodo/NIA/README.md

 ## Want to contribute?
 Check our issues ;)
 Funding is our main current need; we need it to get started!
-Head over to [Gitcoin](https://gitcoin.co/grants/2687/njombe-innovation-academy-panvala-league).
-Njombe Innovation Academy (NIA) is a proud member of the Panvala League.
+Head over to [Gitcoin](https://gitcoin.co/grants/2687/njombe-innovation-academy-panvala-league) or [Giveth](https://giveth.io/project/Njombe-Innovation-Academy-1) (xDai).
+[Njombe Innovation Academy (NIA) is a proud member of the Panvala League](https://panvala.com/njombe-innovation-academy/).
 Donations in PAN are very much appreciated.
 You can get PAN on [Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0xd56dac73a4d6766464b38ec6d91eb45ce7457c44).

 Since we are just starting we are not very well known in the crypto ecosystem.
 If you like NIA, share this grant with your friends or just tweet about us!